THE STRATEGIC CONTEXT

 THE GEOGRAPHICAL DIMENSION AND STRATEGIC MOBILITY

 All military campaigns are influenced decisively by the terrain and geography in which they are prosecuted.
-Indeed, the assessment of geography is one of the most significant factors in military planning.
+Indeed, the assessment of topography is one of the most significant factors in military planning.

-The three main theatres of operation on land may be termed as the Eastern, the Western, and the Trans-Mississippi, separated by the Appalachian Mountains and the Mississippi River.
-There were also active theatres of operation along the Atlantic and Gulf coasts, and in the margins beyond and between the three major theatres but they were tangential.
-Operations against Native Americans and others as far west as the Pacific involved comparatively small forces and while very important in the nation’s evolution and for those regions, they were tangential to the main internecine conflict.
+The three main theatres of operation on land may be termed the Eastern, the Western, and the Trans-Mississippi, separated broadly into three segments by the Appalachian Mountains and the Mississippi River.
+There were also active theatres of operation along the Atlantic and Gulf coasts, and in the margins beyond and between the three major theatres but these were tangential.
+Operations against Native Americans and others as far west as the Pacific involved comparatively small forces and while these were very important in the nation’s evolution, they were tangential to the main internecine conflict.

 Each segment of the Confederacy faced a unique threat of invasion and although strategic priorities might be set centrally, the principle of states’ rights meant that the government could not neglect any region without risking the whole philosophical paradigm of the Confederacy.
 Individual states were at war chiefly on the principle of defending their states’ rights, so it was political anathema to deny any particular state or region the protection and autonomy it craved in favour of the whole.
 The principle of states’ rights underpinned the secession of the Southern states but it also prompted some state governors to vie with the government about where their “own” troops and commanders should be employed.
 Some states – particularly Georgia – withheld supplies and men or restricted the use of their state troops in order to secure their local interests above the national interest.
 This fundamental political weakness exacerbated the geographical challenges already inherent to the strategic coordination of the Confederate war effort.